May 2026:

 A monthly VIRTUAL gathering where we make things with our hands with what we’ve got in our homes while tending to what's happening in our hearts.

 Each session weaves together a specific creative project with facilitated reflection on questions that project holds.
-We’re about creative practice as a way of staying grounded, reclaiming agency, and building community in a world that often feels fragmented and overwhelming.
+We're about creative practice as a way of staying grounded, reclaiming time for yourself, and being in joyful company with others doing the same.